 With the key, rotate the key once in the lock cylinder in the unlock direction.
-The driver's door will be released from the "Safe" system and unlocked and may be opened.
-Once the door is opened, 15 seconds remain for turning on the ignition, in which moment, the "Safe" system will be deactivated on the remaining doors and the light indicator will be turned off.
+The driver's door will be released from the "Safe" system and unlocked and may be opened and the indicator light will switch off.
 For vehicles fitted with an alarm, this system is deactivated.

-Using the remote control, press the unlock button on the remote @ once.
+Using the remote control, press the unlock button on the remote (a) once.
 The "Safe" system is deactivated for all the vehicle, only the driver's door is unlocked for opening, the alarm is turned off as is the light indicator.